Stoves vs. Fireplaces

-There is nothing better than curling up with a book and a glass of wine after a long day at work, while a wood-burning fire keeps you warm in the cold winter night.
-But when it comes to choosing between a traditional fireplace and a wood burning stove, the decision can be tough.
+There is nothing better than curling up with a book and a glass of wine after a long day at work, while a wood-burning fire keeps you warm on the cold winter night.
+But when it comes to choosing between a traditional fireplace and a wood-burning stove, the decision can be challenging.

-A lot of factors need to be considered while choosing between the two and both, a fireplace and stove have their advantages and drawbacks.
+A lot of factors need to be considered when choosing between the two; a fireplace and stove have their advantages and drawbacks.
 But the most important factor you need to consider is; how well does it heat your home?
-After all you are willingly starting a fire inside your house; might as well get the most out of it.
+After all, you are willingly starting a fire inside your house; might as well get the most out of it.

-Unlike other sources of energy, wood is carbon-neutral and environment friendly.
+Unlike other sources of energy, wood is carbon-neutral and environmentally friendly.
 But when we talk about burning wood; we have to consider the emission of harmful gases, like carbon monoxide (CO), into the room’s atmosphere.
-CO emissions vary between the two units, but with a wood burning stove there is a lower risk of in-house pollution as the smoke rises up the chimney directly outside.
+CO emissions vary between the two units, but with a wood-burning stove, there is a lower risk of in-house pollution as the smoke rises up the chimney directly outside.

-In the case of an open fireplace, however, the chance of a back draft introducing hazardous gases into the atmosphere increases, unlike a stove where the fire is separated from the rest of the room by a glass door.
+In the case of an open fireplace, however, the chance of a backdraft introducing hazardous gases into the atmosphere increases, unlike in a stove where the fire is separated from the rest of the room by a glass door.

-The glass door not only provides protection from harmful gases, but also prevents burning embers from jumping out of the fireplace and causing damaging to your home or hurting you or your family.
+The glass door not only provides protection from harmful gases but also prevents burning embers from jumping out of the fireplace and causing damage to your home or hurting you or your family.
 With fireplaces, there are meshes that can prevent sparks from flying out into the room but these are not sufficient to prevent all sparks from escaping.

 But, in the end, the cons of installing a fireplace greatly outweigh the pros and a wood-burning stove makes the most sense.